skysqlinc/skysql-docs/docs/Quickstart/README.md

     For additional information on available selections, see "[Service Launch](<../Portal features/Launch page.md>)".

 3. You will then be redirected to the Dashboard.
-If you chose a Serverless deployment, your service will be in a 'Healthy' state and ready for use.
+If you choose a Serverless deployment, your service will be in a 'Healthy' state and ready for use.
 For other deployment types, the service will initially be in a 'Creating' state.
 Please wait until it transitions to a 'Healthy' state before proceeding to the next step.
 Typically, launching a new Provisioned database takes about 5 minutes or less.